 Supporting the patient from the very outset, putting the patient first, is paramount to adherence and the medication’s overall success.
 What resources you put in place at the outset – whether with an interim action plan or one that is tied to the medication’s life cycle, will drive overall success.

 All therapies have their unique attributes, and not all will require the same level of support.
 However, at the very least, one should take advantage of the opportunity to help patients understand the reason for their medication and how to properly take it to improve adherence and concordance.

-Ashfield has developed considerable expertise in this area by using our contact center nurse teams to bridge the gap in your patient support structure or to provide a concierge service.
+Ashfield has developed considerable expertise in this area by using our contact center clinical educator teams to bridge the gap in your patient support structure or to provide a concierge service.

-Our contact center nurse teams have been found to be very successful in helping patients feel they are not alone; they are a reassuring resource for patients to rely on if they need information or someone to talk to.
-Nurse teams help patients with such concerns as:
+Our contact center clinical educator teams have been found to be very successful in helping patients feel they are not alone; they are a reassuring resource for patients to rely on if they need information or someone to talk to.
+Clinical educator teams help patients with such concerns as: